-A common question that I get almost everyday is "Doc, what is the best toothpaste?"
-Well, let me give you a couple of facts on toothpaste.
-There are three real big concepts.
+A common question that we get almost everyday is “Which is the best toothpaste?”
+There are three big concepts to review.

-When discussing the chemicals that are in the toothpaste, one thing that we want to stay away from is something called sodium lauryl sulfate, or SLS.
-What it is is a surfactant.
-It actually makes the bubbles that are in the toothpaste.
+When looking at the chemicals in toothpaste, stay away from sodium lauryl sulfate.
+This chemical is a surfactant and is what causes bubbles in the toothpaste.
 Sodium lauryl sulfate actually originates from coconuts, but this chemical is far from being natural.
 Sodium lauryl sulfate can increase the incidence of abscess ulcers, and has actually been linked to a few cancers in certain studies.

-So what are some things to look for when shopping for the best toothpaste for you?
-Well, number one, highest on my list is something called sodium bicarbonate, or good old baking soda.
-It's a very, very mild abrasive, and it keeps the oral environment very alkaline, i.e., not acidic.
+Number one, look for sodium bicarbonate, or good old baking soda.
+It’s a very, very mild abrasive, and it keeps the oral environment very alkaline, i.e., not acidic.
 Essential oils like organic coconut oil or peppermint oil are also great additives to a toothpaste.
 Also look for xylitol as a sweetener, as it has antibacterial properties naturally.

-But it's not just stains you should be worried about.
-It is also important to choose products that prevent (perhaps even reverse) decay.
-The best toothpastes for preventing cavities are those that help strengthen and remineralize (regrow) enamel.
-CariFree products have a high pH, so they neutralize the acids that dissolve your enamel (which makes the teeth soft and susceptible to decay).
+But it’s not just stains you should be worried about.
+It is also important to choose products that prevent, or perhaps even reverse decay.
+The best toothpastes for preventing cavities are those that help strengthen and remineralize enamel.
+CariFree products have a high pH, so they neutralize the acids that dissolve your enamel.
 CariFree Neutralizing Gel also contains tiny enamel-building crystals which your teeth essentially soak up and regrow enamel.
 These products actually strengthen soft teeth.
 Your Atlanta Dental Spa team of doctors recommend the combination of a gentle stain-removing toothpaste along with enamel-strengthening products like CariFree.
-Using these products everyday will help to ensure stronger, healthier teeth and a brighter smile.
+Using these products every day will help to ensure stronger, healthier teeth and a brighter smile.